RobertTate/dmcli/README.md

 ```

 If formatted the same as shown above, the Initiative Tracker can use this configuration to add those players to the encounter automatically.

+# Search 5e Content
+This option allows you to search a number of types of content from Dungeons and Dragons, 5th Edition.
+Current selections include **classes, conditions, damage types, equipment, languages, magic items, magic schools, monsters, proficiencies, races,** and **spells**.

+Thanks to <a href="https://www.dnd5eapi.co/" target="_blank">D&D 5e API</a>, an open source D&D RESTful API, for supplying this content!

 ---
 *That's all for now!
 Happy DM'ing* 😄